 Evidence of these factors may suggest the psychological neglect of a child.
 It may be in the teenage years that this factor (either from earlier in life or at that stage of the teenager’s development), really impacts on their behaviour and their interaction with the social world around them and inhibits their development into healthy adulthood.

 Guard against cultural stereotypes as some parenting styles may not openly show displays of affection.

 Mental Health and Learning Difficulties

 Such difficulties can significantly impact upon parenting capacity.
 Seek specialist advice whenever this is identified as an issue to ensure the parents / carers are able to understand the information and advice they are being given and appropriate joint assessments of parental capacity are made as early as possible.
-For Further information see BSCB guidance: Parenting Capacity and Mental illness Guidance
+For Further information see BSCP guidance: Parenting Capacity and Mental illness Guidance

 Direct or indirect harm can arise through children being exposed to domestic abuse/ domestic violence (physical or emotional) in the home.
 Consider the long term implications for children growing up in such environments.
 Assess the impact of the violence and the atmosphere on the adults’ ability to meet the needs of the children.

 Further information can be found through Inter Agency Procedures

 Age and Other factors affecting the Parent or Carer

 Childhood experience of abuse or neglect will increase the level of risk to the person’s own child.
 Children who suffer abuse or neglect may become more detached and lack empathy - this can affect their parenting capacity as adults.

 Immaturity / lack of experience / apathy / impulsive behaviour can all increase the risk of neglect to a child and the implications need to be assessed and understood to identify protective and harmful factors.